On a generalization of affinoid varieties: Coherent sheaves over a dagger affinoid space

 is an exact sequence of $A$-modules, the induced sequence

-is exact for any affinoid subdomain $\cM(A') \subset X$, since the corresponding map $A \to A'$ is flat.
-From this one easily concludes that the functor of taking associated $\cO_X$-modules is exact. \item Using the fact that an $A$-module $M$ is trivial if and only if $M \otimes_A \cO_X$ is trivial. \een \end{proof} \end{prop}
+is exact for any affinoid subdomain $\cM(A') \subset X$, since the corresponding map $A \to A'$ is flat, by lemma \ref{prop_dagger_flat}.
+From this one easily concludes that the functor of taking associated $\cO_X$-modules is exact. \item We already proved the exactness of the functor $\cdot \otimes_A \cO_X : M \mapsto M \otimes_A \cO_X$, so it remain only to prove the only if part of last claim.
+It is enough to notice that an $A$-module $M$ is trivial if and only if $M \otimes_A \cO_X$ is trivial. \een \end{proof}